 A student is considered to be present at school if away from school on a school day and engaged in an educational activity that constitutes a school approved instructional program or activity.

-All students must be in attendance a minimum of four hours to participate in extracurricular activities.
+All students must be in attendance a minimum of four (4) hours of instructional time to be considered present each day.